Page Contents

 Energy bars

 The humble energy bar should be a staple in every cyclist’s cupboard of cycling snacks.
-These are the sports nutrition products I eat most often, especially during training sessions.
+These are the sports nutrition products cyclists eat most often, especially during training sessions.

 Which energy bar is best?

-With so many energy bars on the market it can be nearly impossible to know where to start… Thankfully for you I have tried and tested my fair share of those on the market and from all this testing I have found that three things make a good energy bar.
+With so many energy bars on the market it can be nearly impossible to know where to start… Three things usually make a good energy bar.

 Taste